 Why Condensation Appears Even Without High Humidity

 Morning condensation can appear even when indoor humidity does not feel high.
+Relative humidity, or the amount of moisture in the air compared to what it can hold at a given temperature, plays a key role in whether condensation appears.
 This happens because condensation depends on surface temperature, not just humidity levels.

 Air that feels comfortable can still release moisture when it meets a cold surface.
 Windows act as moisture indicators rather than proof of extreme humidity.